raccord-io/ui-kit/README.md

 All typographies are defined in the tailwind preset.

-To use them, simple add the name of the typography in the `className` prefixed by `mas-`:
+To use them, simple add the name of the typography in the `className` prefixed by `rac-`:

 `<h1 className="rac-banner">My title</h1>`